 The first thing you will need to do is decide how big you want your fabric carrots to be.
 You will need two rectangles in the sizes shown for each carrot. (unless you are making multiple carrots of the same fabric, then see tip below) Fold the rectangle along the length and then cut from the top outer corner to the fold point to create the pennant shape.
 You can really use any measurement you want, the wider the rectangle, the fatter the carrot, the taller the rectangle, the taller the carrot.

-- Sew along the two angled sides at 1/4″ seam allowance.
+- Now, sew along the two angled sides at 1/4″ seam allowance.
 Back stitch at the beginning and ending.

 - Trim off the fabric around the tip to allow the point to be easier to turn.

-- Turn the carrot right side out.
+- Finish by turning the carrot right side out.
 Tip* use a blunt, pointy tool (like a chopstick) to push out the point of the carrot.

 Sew the Leaves for your Fabric Carrots: